 Fortunately, there is treatment available to cure severe cases of Barrett’s esophagus, including removing the abnormal tissue in the esophagus via surgery.
 This is only done in life-threatening cases or when dysplasia (pre-cancer) is evident in the esophagus.

 Patients with GERD should undergo regular endoscopies, as recommended by a physician.

-Call Digestive Disease Associates in Hinsdale, (630) 325-4255, to discuss your questions about GERD or Barrett’s esophagus with one of our board-certified gastroenterologists: Dr. Carl Calandra, or Dr. Suman Kaur.
+Call Digestive Disease Associates in Hinsdale, (630) 325-4255, to discuss your questions about GERD or Barrett’s esophagus with our board-certified gastroenterologist: Dr. Suman Kaur.